shady-cj/airbnb-clone-project/README.md

 **Data Protectio**n – secures sensitive data (e.g., encryption in transit and at rest).

 Security is critical for protecting user data, preventing unauthorized access, securing payments, and maintaining system reliability.

+# ⚙️CI/CD Pipeline

+A CI/CD (Continuous Integration and Continuous Deployment) pipeline automates the process of building, testing, and deploying code.
+It ensures faster delivery, reduces errors, and maintains consistent quality throughout the development lifecycle.

+For this project, CI/CD helps:

+- Automatically test new code before merging

+- Ensure stable deployments to staging and production

+- Speed up development with reliable, repeatable workflows

+**Tools:** include GitHub Actions, Docker, Jenkins, and Kubernetes for managing deployments.